healthchecks/healthchecks/templates/docs/go.md

 # Go

-Below is an example of making an HTTP request to SITE_NAME from Go using stdlib's `net/http`.
+Below is an example of making an HTTP request to SITE_NAME from Go.

 ```go
 package main